Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/recruitment-guide-part-2.md

 - Which people or teams will be responsible for each subsequent part of the process
 - A plan for training and onboarding the new hirees

+Having done this, we can treat the process as any other project and apply similar project management techniques.

 ## Next Steps

-At this point we can treat the process as any other project and apply similar project management techniques.

-Next we'll take a look at some of the important steps of the recruitment process and how we can use them to execute our strategy.
+Next we'll start looking into some of the important steps of the recruitment process and how we can use them to execute our strategy.
+First we'll be discussing job descriptions and how they can be crafted in a way that increases our chances of finding the right candidate.